Note

 data = fetch_localizer_first_level()

-Project the fMRI image to the surface#
+Project the fMRI image to the surface¶

 For this we need to get a mesh representing the geometry of the surface.
 We could use an individual mesh, but we first resort to a standard mesh, the so-called fsaverage5 template from the FreeSurfer software.

-from nilearn import surface
+from nilearn.datasets import load_fsaverage

-from nilearn.glm.first_level import make_first_level_design_matrix
+from nilearn.surface import SurfaceImage

 )

-Estimate contrasts#
+Estimate contrasts¶

 Specify the contrasts.